tampasto/time_tag_birthday_prompt/README.md

 If no file exists in the path defined in parameter `json_path`, a sample file will be copied there.
 Strings `~` and `~user` will be replaced by user directory path, i.e., environment variable USERPROFILE in Windows and HOME in Unix.

+The sample JSON file copied to the `json_path` parameter shows the format of the file and also contains two non-functional comment keys.
+This file is the same file as the one found in the package folder with name `sample_time_tag_birthday.json`.

+Commas are placed in the beginning of the rows as it is more common to append these lists by copying the last row rather than the second last.
-You may edit this sample file according to your personal preferences.
-The edited values will be used when the interactive prompt is restarted.
+You may edit the file according to your personal preference as long as it stays valid JSON and holds the general original format.

+The edited values in the JSON file will be used when the interactive prompt is restarted.

+To see the full list of parameters of the classes and their documentation, you may use help function, such as `help(PrimaryPrompt)`.